Skip to content

 Business plan required - File requests aren’t available on personal Box accounts.

-Alternative: Box folder invites
+Alternative - Box folder invites

-For trusted partners with Box accounts:
+For trusted partners who have Box accounts:

 1. Create a Box folder